deepgits/deepgits.github.io/index.md

 ## Welcome to My Profile

-Hi, I am Deep Maheshwari, Btech Computer Science(2018-2022) IIT Tirupati.
+Hi, I am Deep Maheshwari, Bachelor of technology in Computer Science (2018-2022) from IIT Tirupati.
 I am from India.
 I hope you find my profile exiting.
 To know more about me and my work, get a nice walkthrough of this website.

 ### Markdown